Man accused of killing two Tulsa women arrested: 'I doubt ... he would have stopped,' police say

 He said he had little doubt Brooks would have killed someone else if not caught in time.

-According to a news release, Oklahoma Highway Patrol had initiated a traffic stop on Brooks in east Tulsa early Tuesday when police responded and recognized Brooks' truck and Brooks.
+According to a news release, an Oklahoma Highway Patrol trooper had initiated a traffic stop on Brooks in east Tulsa early Tuesday when police responded and recognized Brooks as a suspect in the homicides.